programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 #### An Introduction to the fastai Library

-[fastai](https://perma.cc/EG22-5FGB) is a Python library for deep learning "which provides practitioners with high-level components that can quickly and easily provide state-of-the-art results in standard deep learning domains, and provides researchers with low-level components that can be mixed and matched to build new approaches"[^howard].
+[fastai](https://perma.cc/EG22-5FGB) is a Python library for deep learning "which provides practitioners with high-level components that can quickly and easily provide state-of-the-art results in standard deep learning domains, and provides researchers with low-level components that can be mixed and matched to build new approaches"[^9].
 The library is developed by [fast.ai](https://perma.cc/FY9M-LJMG) (notice the dot!), a research organisation that aims to make deep learning more accessible.
 Alongside the fastai library, fast.ai also organises free courses and carries out research.

 There are a few reasons why fastai was chosen for this tutorial: